Are Trump Tariffs Legal? Three Things to Know About the Supreme Court Case

 Bottom line: What tariffs mean for your 2025 budget

-What does all of this mean for you?
+What does all this mean for you?
 Key tariffs remain in place for now, including those on hundreds of billions of dollars’ worth of Chinese goods, as well as steel and aluminum imports.

-- As Kiplinger has reported, these tariffs affect a wide range of everyday and industrial products, including smartphones, machinery, cars, appliances, clothing, and more.
+- As Kiplinger has reported, these tariffs affect a wide range of everyday and industrial products, including smartphones, machinery, cars, appliances, clothing and more.

 The Budget Lab at Yale estimates that the tariffs already add about $2,400 a year to the average household’s expenses.
 That’s roughly a 1.8% price increase on everyday goods.

-Some items are pinched more than others: data show that shoe prices are up nearly 40%, apparel costs have jumped 37%, and some cars have seen sticker prices rise by several thousand dollars.
+Some items are pinched more than others: Data show that shoe prices are up nearly 40%, apparel costs have jumped 37%, and some cars have seen sticker prices rise by several thousand dollars.

-So, while the legal wrangling goes on, families are paying more for the things they buy most.
+While the legal wrangling goes on, families are paying more for the things they buy most.

-Remember: tariffs are taxes that impact everyday household budgets and buying power in very real ways.
+Remember: Tariffs are taxes that impact everyday household budgets and buying power in very real ways.
 Stay tuned.

 Read More About Tariffs